Grace Beside Me: Production

-Conception
+Background and conception

+Writer of the 2012 novel Grace Beside Me, Sue McPherson, and producers Lois Randall and Dena Curtis previously adapted the book into a short film, Nan and a Whole Lot of Trouble (2014), supported by the First Nations departments of Screen Australia and the ABC, after Randall's company Magpie Pictures had optioned the book.
+During post-production, they discussed the idea of expanding it into a series with head of First Nations at Screen Australia Penny Smallacombe.
+They spoke to Mary-Ellen Mullane at NITV, who were just looking into commissioning children's content for the first time.
+NITV did not have a big enough funding budget, but Head of Children's and Education at the ABC, Michael Carrington, initiated the possibility of NITV and the ABC co-commissioning titles.
+This financing structure later served to fund productions such as Little J & Big Cuz and Thalu.
+Funding support came from Screen Australia, Screen Queensland, and pre-sale to Disney.

-In January 2017, Australian television network NITV commissioned its first scripted local drama, a children's series entitled Grace Beside Me, which would centre around a young Indigenous Australian teenager and her every day struggles with the issues of adolescence.
-The series, aimed at 8–12 year olds, was described as a combination of 21st century issues and the inclusion of Aboriginal culture, as the protagonist, Fuzzy Mac, learns to find her place in the two different worlds.
+In January 2017, Australian television network NITV commissioned Grace Beside Me, its first scripted local drama series.
+The series, aimed at 8–12 year olds, was described as a combination of 21st-century issues and the inclusion of Aboriginal culture, as the protagonist, Fuzzy Mac, learns to find her place in the two different worlds.
 The series takes the form of a fantasy drama.
-Based on the 2012 novel written by Sue McPherson, the initial series order was for 13 episodes, to be produced by Magpie Pictures, and to premiere on NITV.
-The series was announced in association with Screen Australia's Indigenous Department, who stated their focus in creating Indigenous and culturally diverse content for young Australians.
+The initial series order was for 13 episodes, to be produced by Magpie Pictures, and to premiere on NITV.
+The series was announced in association with Screen Australias Indigenous Department, who stated their focus in creating Indigenous and culturally diverse content for young Australians.
 Production was revealed to be led by an all-female team of producers, including Aboriginal producers and screenwriters.
 The episodes were co-commissioned by the Australian Broadcasting Corporation to playout on ABC Me, with an additional presale license by pay-TV network Disney Channel for broadcast in Australia and New Zealand.
-The series is distributed internationally by 9 Story Media Group.

-Production of the series was led by producers Lois Randall and Dena Curtis.
+Production of the series was led by producers Lois Randall and Dena Curtis, but it was a highly collaborative project.
+Shari Sebbens participated in the first workshop for Grace Beside Me, and there was collaboration with traditional owners of Mununjali country, after the decision was taken to move the location of the story to Queensland.
+Writers representing Aboriginal, South Sea Islander, and Māori peoples were engaged.

 Mary-Ellen Mullane served as the executive for NITV, and Libbie Doherty was appointed executive for the ABC.